volcano-sh/kubegene-website/content/docs/about/kubegene.md

 ## Components of Kubegene

 Kugene has two main componments.
-Kbuedag is a workflow engine on Kubernetes platform.

 * **Kubedag**.
 Kubedag is a DAG workflow engine on Kubernetes platform.
 It is dedicated to making Gene Sequencing workflow execute in container easily.
 For more information, you can see [Kugedag](https://kubegene.netlify.com/docs/about/kubedag/).